LLMs Cannot Reliably Identify and Reason About Security Vulnerabilities (Yet?): A Comprehensive Evaluation, Framework, and Benchmarks: Discussion

 \section{Discussion}

-Our fully automated evaluation framework allows users to evaluate any chat-based LLM for its ability to identify software vulnerabilities.
-Further, our framework will be publicly released so that the community will be able to evaluate LLMs released in the future.
+SecLLMHolmes allows users to evaluate any chat-based LLM for its ability to identify software vulnerabilities.
+Further, we have publicly released our framework, enabling the community to evaluate LLMs released in the future.
 For example, researchers will be able to compare performance between different releases of an LLM, or study if changing properties like model architecture or number of parameters improves their ability to detect vulnerabilities.\footnote{We include these case studies for `codellama7B', `codellama13B', and `starchat-beta' in tables in Appendix}

 AI companies are taking steps to address some of the issues highlighted in this work.
 For example, the latest release of `GPT-4 Turbo (preview)' introduces the use of a `seed' during inference to enable deterministic output.
 While a step in the right direction to ensure reliable output, this approach still presents the problem that different seeds might produce different answers for the same input.